 When this is done, you can sit down to write the proposal.

-Once your research is done and your action plan is developed, you must set up your basic outline or framework that you can use to deliver all of your information in the most effective way possible.
+Once your research is done and your action plan is developed, you should set up your basic outline or framework that you can use to deliver all of your information in the most effective way possible.

 Step 4: Write the marketing proposal